 3D Freelancers – Cons

-NO GUARANTEE OF QUALITY – Whilst there are plenty of incredible 3d freelancers out there, there’s also a risk that the freelancer isn’t going to be able deliver on the quality that was promised at the beginning of a project.
+NO GUARANTEE OF QUALITY – Whilst there are plenty of incredible 3d freelancers out there, there’s also a risk that the freelancer isn’t going to be able deliver on the quality that was promised at the beginning of a project when you send over the architectural design plans.
 With this is mind, it’s worth being cautious when hiring freelancers for 3d rendering services and making sure that they are 100% capable of delivering what you need before starting a project.

 ORGANIZATION – As freelancer’s are usually a one man team, there might not be an organized, streamlined architectural 3d rendering process as in the case of many visualization studios, meaning that close guidance, keeping a close check on progress and very detailed instructions may be very important in order to carry out a successful project.
 This means that management in terms of time & cost will be extremely high.
 Also, don’t expect the turnaround time of the render services to be rapid if there’s only one artist carrying out that 5 image project for you.